 - After 3 months the PGY-2 residents will transition to working every third weekend.

 - administrator on call

-The resident will serve as the in-house clinical specialist during his/her on-call shift.
+The resident will serve as the in-house contact for medication-related issues during his/her on-call shift.
 This additional responsibility will:

-Evaluation will be performed by the resident's facilitator based on combination of staff (pharmacist, nursing and physician) comments and resident activity documentation.
-Individualized feedback will also be provided to the resident by a clinical specialist assigned to review the on-call signouts.
+A quarterly evaluation will be performed by the resident's facilitator based on combination of staff (pharmacist, nursing and physician) comments and resident activity documentation.